cyprus327/sofren/README.md

 // whether or not to use SSE 4.1 intrinsics
 #define SFR_USE_SIMD

+// whether or not to use expensive but pretty phong shading
+// defaults to goraud shading using one directional light (sfrLights[0]) otherwise
+#define SFR_USE_PHONG

 // types are defined as things like 'i32' or 'u64' internally,
 // if this causes some issue define this for types